-All parents whose child has pushed an expensive toy aside to play with the box it came in know that children often enjoy simple toys the most.
-Many playthings can be easily made at home with inexpensive and even recycled materials.
-We’ve rounded up 8 DIY toys that even the least crafty parent can create.
-Paint flat rocks in rainbow colors to make a stacking toy, create play cake slices with sponges and glitter, make your own sensory board.
+All parents whose children have pushed an expensive toy aside to play with the box it came in know that little ones often enjoy simple toys the most.
+Many playthings can be easily made at home using inexpensive and even recycled materials.
+We’ve rounded up eight DIY toys that even the least crafty parent can create.
+Paint flat rocks in rainbow colors to make a stacking toy, create play cake slices with sponges and glitter, and make your own sensory board.

 1. Chalkboard wood blocks